MicrosoftDocs/mixed-reality/mixed-reality-docs/new-microsoft-edge.md

 ---
 title: Windows Mixed Reality and the new Microsoft Edge
-description: How to contribute to the Windows Mixed Reality documentation.
+description: Get ready for the new Microsoft Edge in Windows Mixed Reality.
+Includes changes to expect, updates to look out for, and known issues.
 author: mattzmsft
 ms.author: mazeller
 ms.date: 01/15/2020